jroth49/Deckr-Public-/README.md

 🔍 Powerful Search — Quickly find the card you’re looking for by name, type, or keyword.
 No more digging.

 ![search](search.gif)

+🧱 Architecture Diagram
+Here’s a high-level overview of how the app is structured:
+![diagram]